These days, we’ve seen a rise in people working from home or on the move—and why not?

 For how long?

-3. Start on time
+3. Start on time and make a conference recording

 If someone is late to join the call, chances are they are trying to join but there may be an issue on their end.
 This is common with web conferencing or video meetings, where internet connections, software, or even hardware (such as faulty cameras or video drivers) can cause problems.